-Ferries run by Waxholmsbolaget travel to Finnhamn from central Stockholm, with a journey time of around five hours.
+Ferries run by Waxholmsbolaget travel to Finnhamn from central Stockholm, with a journey time of three–four hours.

 Local transport provider Västtrafik runs buses from Gothenburg.
 See our Gothenburg guide for info on buying tickets.

-Planes and trains run to Kalmar; from there it’s a quick bus ride to the island.
+Planes and trains run to Kalmar; from there it’s a quick bus ride over the bridge to the island.